tzcnsrkn/llm-azure-demo-workspace/README.md

-Add interactive image classifier cleaner for basic model from fastai
+Interactive image classifier cleaner for basic model from fastai

 - Train multi-class image classifier with data augmentation and confusion matrix
 - Display top high-loss predictions sorted by error for selected dataset and category